On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Binary codings of regions of co-oriented hyperplane arrangements and the gradient vector field of a ReLU neural network map

-The assignment of binary $k$--tuples to regions of an ordered, co-oriented hyperplane arrangement ${\bf A}$ is clearly injective, but it need not be surjective, as illustrated in Figure \ref{fig:NotSurjective}.
+The assignment of binary $k$--tuples to regions of an ordered, co-oriented hyperplane arrangement ${\bf A}$ is clearly injective, but it need not be surjective (see Figure \ref{fig:NotSurjective}).
 Lemma \ref{lem:NumRegions} gives a sufficient condition for the assignment to be bijective.